Life Insurance For Seniors

 Term Life Insurance

 Term life insurance is usually considered the best option for seniors.
 As this is pure insurance, it offers more coverage at a lower rate.
-Even if you may be approaching 65 (upper age limit for applying for term insurance at many providers), you could get a policy for under $100 if you are in decent health.
+Even if you may be approaching 65 (upper age limit for applying for long term life insurance at many providers), you could get a policy for under $100 if you are in decent health.
+You may just be limited to a 10 year term.

 The term life insurance option can help you insure for specific reasons, including paying off debts, paying final expenses, or providing for your spouse and children for a specific time period.
 If you think you may require life insurance coverage only for 10 to 20 years, a term policy could be the right choice for you.